 DRAFT 2

 Silence.
 Pin-drop silence.
-That’s all my first meeting as President of the Leo Club was.
+That was how my first meeting as President of the Leo Club went.

-We were strangers, everything was online, which made things considerably harder.
-Offline, you couldn’t just be quiet when someone asked a question, but online life had made their awkward gaps of silence an acceptable answer.
+We were strangers, and everything was online, which made things considerably harder.
+Offline, you couldn’t just be quiet when someone asked a question, but online life had made awkward silence an acceptable answer.
 The meeting felt fruitless, and it had me rethinking everything I knew about social interactions.

 Two or three meetings later, I was growing tired of my unrequited efforts and decided on another approach.
 I started asking them to send their responses through the chat instead, and lo and behold: interaction!
-I remember the first message I got—the first time I got a glimpse of their personalities.
+I remember the first message I got—the first glimpse of into personalities.
 I was ecstatic.

 Through the meetings, I texted them individually and got a general gist of those who were reserved or outgoing.
 From that, I figured out which method of communication was more comfortable for them.
-Some preferred a direct conversation and constant guidance throughout their task, and others simply needed approval through text.
+Some preferred a direct conversation and constant guidance throughout their task, while others simply needed approval through text.
 Those who were closed off at the beginning, I had to cut short in meetings later on so we wouldn’t get sidetracked.

+Towards the remaining seven months of my presidency, my team was fully involved.
+There was a constant exchange of ideas.
+Everyone was taking initiative and gave each other constructive criticism.
+Meetings became something I looked forward to, and it was astonishing to see how far we’d come.
+Our struggles weren't for naught since at the end of the year, the district governor himself honored us with an “Outstanding Service” award.

 Just like how a gardener would nurture their plants, there’s no one size fits all in leading a team.

-Towards the remaining seven months of my presidency, the team was fully involved.
-There was a constant exchange of ideas, everyone was taking initiative and even respectfully criticizing each other.
-Meetings became something I looked forward to, and it was astonishing to see how far we’d come.
-Our struggles weren't for naught, at the end of the year, the district governor himself had awarded us an “Outstanding Service” award.
+But, I learned that part of a good leader is being accommodating to my team and establishing an environment that would allow them to work to their full potential.

-Our effort had bore fruit.
+Fortunately, my seeds had borne fruit.

 Hi Jess!